Gatorade: Benefits And Side Effects Of Ultimate Hydration Drink

 Gatorade Replacement

 Water is the best option for hydrating your body.
-If you are bored of drinking water, try infusing it with lemon and other fruits.
+If you are bored of drinking water, try infusing it with lemon and other fruits for refreshment.
 You can also drink (unsweetened) fruit juices.

 Similarly, coconut water can be the best replacement drink for electrolytes (16).
 Gatorade contains more electrolytes than coconut water, but most people don’t need them.